daftcode/terraform-provider-scripted/README.md

 ## Naming

 The naming of this provider has been hard.
 The provider is about wrapping functionality by running shell or any other interpreter-based scripts.
-Originally the name was `generic_shell_wrapper` then `shell`, but currently the name is just `script`.
+Originally the name was `generic_shell_wrapper` then `shell`, but currently the name is just `scripted`.

 ## Installing